 \subsection{Scaling Value Iteration With GPUs}

 Value iteration (VI) \citep{Kneale1958DynamicPB} successively approximates the value function, starting from an arbitrary initial estimate by turning the Bellman optimality equation into an update rule.
 While VI is simple and able to calculate the exact solution for any MDP, one of the major disadvantages is that they are computationally inefficient.
 A large number of bellman backups has to be computed for each state before convergence and the memory required grows exponentially with the number of states in the MDPs.
 Hence, it is only natural to optimize value iteration using parallel computing platforms such as GPUs. \cite{Jhannsson2009GPUbasedMD} was one of the first to introduce a GPU based MDP solver.
 In particular, they introduce two algorithms: Block Divided Iteration and Result Divided Iteration.
-However, there have been works leveraging GPU optimized value iteration for specific domains. (e.g, \cite{7429422}, \cite{Wu2016GPUAcceleratedVI}), there does not exist a standard public library for GPU optimized value iteration.
+However, there have been works leveraging GPU optimized value iteration for specific domains. (eg. \cite{7429422}, \cite{Wu2016GPUAcceleratedVI}), there does not exist a standard public library for GPU optimized value iteration.
 To facilitate this, we implement a version that is a hybrid between the Block Divided Iteration and Result Divided Iteration approaches using a simple CUDA kernel as described in pseudo-code \ref{psedo:GPU_vi_kernel}\footnote{ Note that the different versions of GPU implementation does not affect the convergence properties of Value Iteration as each approach is still carrying out exact value iteration.}.

 For a compact representation of the Transition matrix, we use a list of lists as our sparse representations.
 Here the Transition Matrix is divided into two matrices, one that holds the index of next states with a non-zero transition probability ($T_I$) and the other, which holds the actual transition probability($T_P$).
 Each thread takes a single row from these two matrices and the Reward matrix to compute each state-action pair's Q values and the new value of a state.
 The value vector is shared among the threads and synchronized after each bellman backup operation.